You can book an appointment with our dedicated hygienists without being a registered patient of Evolve Dentistry.

 A big part of keeping your mouth, teeth and gums healthy is through effective brushing and flossing.
-As well as professionally cleaning your teeth and gums, our hygiene team will advise you on the best way to brush and floss your teeth, and advise you on other ways to improve the appearance of your teeth, such as diet.
+As well as professionally cleaning your teeth and gums, our hygiene team will advise you on the best way to brush and floss your teeth, and advise you on other ways to improve the appearance of your teeth, such as limiting smoking, consumption of tea, coffee and red wine.

 Why should I see a hygienist?

 Regular visits to a good dental hygienist in Portishead will reduce the risk of gum disease, tooth decay and dental plaque build up.
-So much so, that hygienists can often pick up the earliest signs of tooth decay, which can be treated without the need for DRILLING or NEEDLES!
+So much so, that hygienists can often pick up the very earliest signs of tooth decay, which might mean you wouldn't end up with a filling.

 Your general health also depends a lot on eating a healthy balanced diet.
 Eating and drinking habits affect the health of your teeth and mouth.
-Eating and drinking foods and liquids with high sugar content results in the build up of plaque, a soft sticky substance that consists of bacteria that feed on these sugars.
+Sugar has recently come back into the headlines for having a significant negative impact on health.
+Eating and drinking foods and liquids with high sugar content in combination with the presence plaque, a soft sticky substance that consists of bacteria that feed on these sugars, lead to tooth decay.

-The bacteria produce acid waste that attacks the teeth, resulting in tooth erosion and then tooth decay.
+The bacteria produce acid waste that attacks the teeth, resulting in tooth erosion and tooth decay.
 If plaque is not removed, it hardens and becomes tartar, which makes the teeth feel rough and can be visible in the mouth, making any smile unsightly.
+It also creates an easier surface for the plaque to stick to, making the problem even worse.
+Only a hygienist can remove tartar once it starts to build up buy with good home oral hygiene, you can significantly reduce or prevent the build up of tartar.

 How to avoid tooth decay and gum disease

-Our dental hygienist in our Portishead practice near Bristol will not only look after your dental health herself but help you brush our teeth properly so you can maintain your own good dental hygiene at home, this will ensure you avoid tooth decay.
-To get rid of tooth decay if you already have it you will need to see a dentist also for further treatment.
+Our dental hygienist in our Portishead practice near Bristol will not only look after your dental health herself but advise you on how to brush your teeth correctly so you can maintain your own good dental hygiene at home, this will help you avoid tooth decay.
+To get rid of tooth decay if you already have it, you will need to see a dentist for further treatment.

 This is what our hygienist says: